LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 --------------

-This section briefly describes runtime errors that result from misuse of Logtalk built-in predicates, built-in methods or from message sending.
+This section briefly describes runtime errors that result from misuse of Logtalk built-in predicates, built-in methods or from message-sending.
 For a complete and detailed description of runtime errors please consult the Reference Manual.